 Preamble

-The
+The As-Yet Unnamed

-season using team rosters assembled by the League's managers through an annual
+rosters assembled by the League's managers through an annual draft and trades.
+Each

-draft and trades.
-Each League season shall be played using MLB statistics from
+League season shall be played using MLB statistics from the prior season.

-While
+While some baseball

-no foreknowledge of the Strat-O-Matic game itself is required.
+foreknowledge of the Strat-O-Matic game itself is required.
 There is no

 hand-eye coordination component to the game - results are based purely on